kannanrajaram/SpellCurrencyUniversal/README.md

 ## 🧪 Testing

-Comes with a test sheet (`/tests/TestCases.xlsx`) featuring 100+ real-world currency formats for validation.
+Comes with a test sheet (`CurrencySpellerUniversal_testcases.xlsx`) featuring 100+ real-world currency formats for validation.
 Includes:

 - Symbol-prefixed and ISO-suffixed formats
 - Decimal and zero-decimal currencies